Wells, Knox, No. 16 Marshall outmuscle Massachusetts 51-10 - WHIZ News

 The game was added to Marshall’s schedule last month after several other opponents had previously pulled out due to the coronavirus pandemic.

+“That defensive staff challenged those guys, our players challenged each other at halftime,” Holliday said.
+“We wanted to come out in the second half and shut that team out and that’s what they did.
+I’m proud of the way the defense responded there in the second half.

-Massachusetts (0-2), in its fourth season as a Bowl Subdivision independent, has 22 true or redshirt freshmen on its depth chart.
+Massachusetts (0-2) has 22 true or redshirt freshmen on its depth chart.
 Wells took advantage of a UMass secondary that consisted entirely of freshmen and sophomores and completed 21 of 30 passes for 228 yards.

+“I’ve been around some really good, G5 football,” UMass coach Walt Bell said, referring to the so-called group of five conferences.
+“I’m not sure this isn’t one of the better G5 teams I’ve seen.
+They’re going to have pretty good success.”

 Massachusetts freshman Will Koch moved the ball at times in his first career start, but it was a lot to ask a young quarterback to do against the nation’s sixth-best defense.